Loading...

 Mindful Eating

-Eat slowly and mindfully to give your body time to process the food and regulate blood sugar effectively.
+Eat slowly and mindfully to enhance digestion and better regulate blood sugar levels.

 healthspan-mbl